DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Case_Study/Day_1_AcadDataCuration_CaseStudy.md

 - When did research data services begin at this institution?
 What was the motivation?
 - What types of services are offered, by whom and for whom?
 - What is the cost recovery / charge for these services?
 Are they offered free?
-- What IR options are available for archiving data?
-What software / systems do these
+- What institutional repository (IR) options are available for archiving data?
+What software do these systems use?
+Can you find any supporting documents for those systems?
+Do these IRs have any accreditation or auditing documentats available publicly?

 ## Works cited